Jagadeesh-Akkinenii/streamlit-chatbot/README.md

 ### THOUGHTS
 1. Can improve the UI but I believe its not necessary.
-2. Possible to integrate with Sanket's code to create RAG or to load previous chat history to resume where we left off.
+2. Possible to integrate RAG or to load previous chat history to resume where we left off.

 #### Contributors